 Best White Wines for Cooking

-Dry white wines that aren’t sweet are the best for cooking.
-Prime examples include:
+Dry white wine that isn’t sweet is the best for cooking.
+Examples include:

 - Pinot Grigio